A problem in non-linear Diophantine approximation: Proof of Theorem 2

 Hence, to prove that the set $\Lambda(g(\Upsilon))$ is full with respect to $\Ha^2$, we need only ensure that the series

 diverges, which is exactly our assumption.

 It remains for us to find a line $V$ together with a restricted set of pairs $(a,b)$ satisfying the assumptions of Theorem \ref{mtp}.
-However, in our proof of Theorem \ref{thm:main}, we initially introduced the restriction \eqref{eqn:restrictions}, which implies that all lines $R_\alpha$ considered have slope in the interval from $-2$ to $-1/2$.
+However, in our proof of Theorems 1a and 1b, we initially introduced the restriction \eqref{eqn:restrictions}, which implies that all lines $R_\alpha$ considered have slope in the interval from $-2$ to $-1/2$.
 Taking $J = \{(a,b) \in \N^2 : \gcd(a,b) = 1, \frac{1}{2} \le \frac{a^n}{b^m} \le 2\}$ and $V$ to be the line given by the equation $y=x$ clearly gives us properties (1) and (2) from Theorem \ref{mtp}.

 We now have all assumptions satisfied and may conclude that for any ball $B$,

 so that in particular